oddbird/eleventy-plugin-slide-deck/README.md

 - `known.slides` (default `knownSlides`)
   and `known.series` (default `knownSeries`) establish where to look for slide and series source data.
-- By default a slide with `pen: new` will provide a link to a blank new CodePen.
-  Use `newPenTemplates` to optionally register additional template shortcuts for generating new CodePens on the fly.

 ## Usage